mobility-es/aiq-mobile-sdk/README.md

     Commands:

-      user                           display information about current session
-      login [options]                authenticate against the platform and stores the access token logout                         destroy the stored access token
+      user                           display information about the current session login [options]                authenticate against the platform and stores the access token logout                         destroy the stored access token
-      list                           display list of apps on platform publish [options] [path]       publish a new app to platform update [options] [path]        update an existing app unpublish [options]            remove specific app from platform run [options] [path]           run the app on a local WebServer
+      list                           display the list of apps on the platform generate [options] [path]      generate a boilerplate app publish [options] [path]       publish a new app to the platform update [options] [path]        update an existing app unpublish [options]            remove a specific app from the platform run [options] [path]           run the app in a local Node.js WebServer

     Options: